web3validator/validator-bonds/packages/validator-bonds-cli/README.md

 Commands:
   init-config [options]                           Create a new config account. configure-config [options] [address]            Configure existing config account. mint-bond [options] <address>                   Mint a Validator Bond token, providing a means to configure the bond account without requiring a direct signature for the on-chain transaction.
-The workflow is as
+The workflow is as follows: first, use this "mint-bond" to mint a
-                                                  follows: first, use this "mint-bond" to mint a bond token to the validator identity public key.
+                                                  bond token to the validator identity public key.
 Next, transfer the token to any account desired.
 Finally, utilize the command "configure-bond --with-token" to configure the bond account. init-bond [options]                             Create a new bond account. configure-bond [options] <address>              Configure existing bond account. merge-stake [options]                           Merging stake accounts belonging to validator bonds program. fund-bond [options] <address>                   Funding a bond account with amount of SOL within a stake account. init-withdraw-request [options] [address]       Initializing withdrawal by creating a request ticket.
 The withdrawal request ticket is used to indicate a desire to withdraw the specified amount of lamports after the lockup period expires. cancel-withdraw-request [options] [address]     Cancelling the withdraw request account, which is the withdrawal request ticket, by removing the account from the chain. claim-withdraw-request [options] [address]      Claiming an existing withdrawal request for an existing on-chain account, where the lockup period has expired.
-Withdrawing funds involves transferring ownership of a funded stake account to the specified "--withdrawer" public key.
-To withdraw, the authority signature of the bond account is required, specified by the
+Withdrawing funds involves transferring ownership of a funded stake account to the specified
-                                                  "--authority" parameter (default wallet). pause [options] [address]                       Pausing Validator Bond contract for config account resume [options] [address]                      Resuming Validator Bond contract for config account show-config [options] [address]                 Showing data of config account(s) show-event [options] <event-data>               Showing data of anchor event show-bond [options] [address]                   Showing data of bond account(s) help [command]                                  display help for command
+                                                  "--withdrawer" public key.
+To withdraw, the authority signature of the bond account is required, specified by the "--authority" parameter (default wallet). pause [options] [address]                       Pausing Validator Bond contract for config account resume [options] [address]                      Resuming Validator Bond contract for config account show-config [options] [address]                 Showing data of config account(s) show-event [options] <event-data>               Showing data of anchor event show-bond [options] [address]                   Showing data of bond account(s) show-settlement [options] [address]             Showing data of settlement account(s) help [command]                                  display help for command
 ```